nickalreadyinuse/alpinefaction/docs/BUILDING.md

 make -j$(nproc)
 ```

-After build is finished you will find Dash Faction binaries in `build/Release/bin` subdirectory.
+After build is finished you will find binaries in `build/Release/bin` subdirectory.

-To update your custom built Dash Faction run:
+To update your custom builds run:

 ```
-cd dashfaction/build
+cd alpinefaction/build
 git pull
 make -j$(nproc)
 ```